About

 Education

-I am finishing my PhD in Slavic Languages and Literatures at Harvard University.
+I recently finished my PhD in Slavic Languages and Literatures at Harvard University.

 I went to McGill University for undergrad.
 I’ve also studied at Middlebury College, the University of Warsaw, and the University of Wisconsin-Madison.